 Cllr.
 Joe comes from a family that has represented the people of Limerick on the City Council since 1926.
 His Grand Uncle Michael Keyes was a former Mayor of Limerick , and also the first Senior Minister appointed to Cabinet from Limerick.
 Both Joe's late uncles, Tim and Frank, also served on the City Council and both were Mayor's of Limerick on a number of occasions.

-A graduate of the Marketing Institute of Ireland, Limerick Institute of Technology and University College Cork he is married to Kara and they have three young children, Sean aged 14, Claire aged 12 and Emma aged 9.
-Cllr Leddin has campaigned and continues to work on many issues such as housing for the elderly & disabled, recreational & community facilities, and the redevelopment of Limerick City Centre as a premier retail, cultural and residential area.
+A graduate of the Marketing Institute of Ireland, Limerick Institute of Technology and University College Cork he is married to Kara and they have three children, Sean aged 17, Claire aged 14 and Emma aged 11.
+Cllr Leddin has campaigned and continues to work on many issues including the upgrade of Limericks disused railway lines for green routes, the provision of Park & Ride sites, the redevelopment of our city centre buuldings for residential use.
+Joe has also suported the campaign by Limerick Against Pollution in opposition to the plans by Irish Cement to burn tyres at their Limerick facility.

 Cllr Leddin is active within his community where he regularly meets local resident associations, sporting clubs and community organisations to listen and discuss issues that affect them.
 He also holds weekly clinics throughout his electoral area.